Notice: This page requires JavaScript to function properly.

 Measures of central tendency represent a central or representative value within a probability distribution.
 Most of the time, however, you will calculate these measures for a certain sample.

-Here are the three main measures:
+Here are the two main measures:

-• Mean: The sum of all values divided by the total number of values;
+• Mean: the sum of all values divided by the total number of values;

-• Median: The middle value in a sorted sample;
+• Median: The middle value in a sorted sample.

-Nevertheless, NumPy provides mean() and median() functions for calculating the mean and median, respectively:
+NumPy provides mean() and median() functions for calculating the mean and median, respectively:

 12345678